rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

-# Required reading materials to start research at RVL
+# Recommended reading materials to start research at RVL
 A curated collection of papers and research materials that students need to be aware of when they are getting started with research in the lab.
+Students are definitely not expected to read all of them, but the resources that are most related to their work.
 They are categorized here in terms of topics:

 ## HOW TO MOVE